punarjit-singh/web-automation-single-responsibility/README.md

 * Compare product details with details captured from search results page

 ### Further
 This project can be further enhanced by including automatic CI/CD, docker grid setup, test reporting, logging, file input output utils, api testing utils and methods, data driven capabilities, mock servers and other latest testing techniques.
-Since this follows the single responsibility principle it is very easy to extend and add more functionality.
+Since this follows the single responsibility principle it is very easy to extend, maintain and add more functionality to the framework.